Raspberry Pi 1 Model B+

-The Model B+ is the higher-spec variant of the Raspberry Pi.
-It replaced the original Model B in July 2014.
+The Model B+ is the final revision of the original Raspberry Pi.
+It replaced the Model B in July 2014 and was superseded by the Raspberry Pi 2 Model B in February 2015.
 Compared to the Model B it has:

 - More GPIO.
 The GPIO header has grown to 40 pins, while retaining the same pinout for the first 26 pins as the Model A and B.